opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 # OpenSearch sink

 This is the Data Prepper OpenSearch sink plugin that sends records to an OpenSearch cluster via REST client.
-You can use the sink to send data to OpenSearch or Amazon OpenSearch Service.
+You can use the sink to send data to OpenSearch, Amazon OpenSearch Service, or Open Distro for Elasticsearch.

 ## Usages